I’m writing a new screenplay, and this is a column where I’m going to document the process!

 I’ve written about twenty screenplays in my career, and eight have been optioned by producers.
 Alas, none has yet actually been made into a feature film (I didn’t write Geography Club, the 2013 movie based on my 2003 novel).

 In this regular column, I’m going to document the process of my next screenplay.
 I’ll give regular updates, from conception (now) to whatever the end place is — hopefully, a completed feature film.

 So … where am I on this new screenplay now?
 I’ve literally just begun.
 I don’t even have an idea!
 In fact, I’m not even sure of the genre.
 The only thing I know is that I want it to be a low budget project that (I think) has a higher chance of actually getting produced.
 So the movie will be able to be made for a million bucks or less.

-With that in mind, I want to go in one of two different directions: (1) Something really bold and high-concept and attention-getting that can be done cheap, and that also maybe says something about what’s going on now — a modern-day Blair Witch Project or Scream.
+With that in mind, I want to go in one of two different directions: (1) Something really bold and high-concept and attention-getting that can be done cheap, and that also maybe says something about what’s going on now — The Purge or Get Out.
 OR (2) Something intensely personal and “from the heart,” like Moonlight — something that isn’t necessarily “marketable,” but that could get made anyway by virtue of its authenticity and sincerity.

 Here are some ideas I’ve toyed with and rejected: